-After all the hard work and effort that goes into creating a new course, it can seem equally nerve wracking to officially launch your offer and remain confident once your work is out there to purchase.
-Although it’s normal to experience this, there are ways to overcome it and to feel mentally prepared for your course launch—whether it’s the first launch or the fiftieth.
+There is a lot of hard work and effort that goes into creating a new course.
+It can seem nerve wracking to officially launch your offer and remain confident once your work is out there to purchase.
+Although it’s normal to experience this, there are ways to overcome it and to feel mentally prepared for your course launch.
+Whether it’s the first launch or the fiftieth.

 Launching a course means putting yourself out there in a big way.
-It also means being highly visible, since you’re likely using various social media platforms, your email list, and word of mouth to attract students.
+It also means being highly visible.
+You’re likely using various social media platforms, your email list, and word of mouth to attract students.
 This can bring up intimidating thoughts of what people might say or think.
-(Remember: The fact that you’ve even created a course deserves acknowledgement, so give yourself credit for being dedicated and getting to launch mode.)
+(Remember: The fact that you’ve even created a course deserves acknowledgement.
+Give yourself credit for being dedicated and getting to launch mode.)

-Ultimately, paying attention to your mindset during your launch phase is imperative, so here are some tips on how to cultivate a virtually unshakeable headspace when it comes to launching your course.
+Ultimately, paying attention to your mindset during your launch phase is imperative.
+Here are some tips on how to cultivate a virtually unshakeable headspace when it comes to launching your course.

 Consider this your checklist to get mentally prepared for launch day and every day after.